Thrift Shopping For Menswear – Tips & Finds

 The photo below shows one of my favorite buys: A Hart Schaffner & Marx, Gold Trumpeter Sportscoat.
 This linen 3-roll-2 roll (a 3 button sportscoat worn as a 2 button) sportscoat was purchased for the paltry sum of $10.49 on eBay (plus $8.75 for shipping).
 Gold Trumpeter (now known as simply Gold) is Hart Schaffner & Marx’s premium line of suits and sports coats.
 They feature half-canvas interlinings and premium fabrics.
 Generally, you will find the Gold Trumpeter label sportcoats selling at retail for $400 and up.

 This sportscoat is blue with a classic windowpane pattern.
 It is in like-new condition.
 I removed the rear center vent, making the jacket ventless and slimmed the body.
 All alterations were done with my budget-priced Brother JX2517 sewing machine.
-In the photo above, I am wearing a cotton Michael Kors dress shirt and grey flannel wool slacks by Ralph Lauren.
+In the photo above, I am wearing a silk Cremieux tie and silk slacks by Jos.
+A. Bank (also purchased second-hand).
 Both were purchased at Goodwill Thrift for $3.00 and $6.00 respectively.

 Lauren Ralph Lauren Overcoat